 1. WHI Consortium Project Application form completion.
 This form contains information to support the initial reviews and discussions (Steps 2 – 4).
 Submit the completed application to the WHI Help Desk (firstname.lastname@example.org).

 2. Initial Proposal review.
-The WHI Clinical Coordinating Center will determine whether consortium involvement by WHI would constitute an ancillary study or a paper proposal, with the assistance of the Ancillary Study Committee (ASC) Chair when necessary.
+The WHI Clinical Coordinating Center will determine whether consortium involvement by WHI would constitute an ancillary study or a paper proposal.

 3. Publications & Presentations (P&P) Chair review.
 The P&P Chairs will evaluate the application for contribution to WHI's scientific goals, whether or not WHI could meet the project's goals without participating in the consortium, and the overall feasibility of the project.